gw-ospo/open-source-workshop/README.md

 6. As the "base repository", select `maxturer/opensourceart` and select `main` for the "base".
 As the "head repository", select "YOUR_USER_NAME/opensourceart" with `main` as the base.
 7. Open your pull request.
 Once we merge it, your art will join the collection.

-If you aren't sure how any of these steps work, ask an OSCON volunteer to show you.

 ## HOW TO CONTRIBUTE CODE
 This projection is a github pages site, brought to you by Jekyll and p5.js.
 The fun stuff is in the `_includes` directory, particularly `Photo.js`, a class that handles animation and display of all the floating artwork.